ferrybig/GameConsole-html/JSON_API.md

 Every JSON endpoint requires the use of POST requests and its content-type set to Application/json, unless otherwise noted

 This software defines the following endpoints:
+### Defined HTTP status codes
+#### 5xx
+The client may retry the request later, but may also give up
+#### 403
+The authoritation token has expired or deleted server side, the client should relogin
+#### 401
+The client doesn't have permission to request that page
 ### Defined endpoints
 #### auth api
 ##### config